chombo-discharge/chombo-discharge/doc/sphinx/source/Model.rst

 All the physics is encapsulated by the :ref:`Chap:time_stepper` class.
 This class will have direct ownership of all the solvers and the functions required to advance them over a time step.
 Instantiations of the class will also contain the routines for setting up a simulation, e.g. instantiating solvers, setting up boundary conditions.
 Typically, implementation new physics consists of writing a new ``time_stepper`` class that allocates the relevant solvers, and then implement the time integration algorithms that advances them.
+The folder :file:`/physics` contains implementation of a few different physics modules.
+Since problems within a physics module tend to be conceptually similar, all of these modules also have a Python setup script so that users can quickly set up new types of problems within the same module.

-The :ref:`Chap:driver` class is only responsible for *running* a simulation.
+The :ref:`Chap:driver` class is only responsible for *running* a simulation, and it uses ``time_stepper`` to do so.
-This class will call for regrids at certain intervals, call the :ref:`Chap:time_stepper` for writing plot and checkpoint data, and call for the :ref:`Chap:time_stepper` to advance the equations of motion.
+The :ref:`Chap:driver` class will call for regrids at certain intervals, call the :ref:`Chap:time_stepper` for writing plot and checkpoint data, and also call for the :ref:`Chap:time_stepper` to advance the equations of motion through a function ``advance(...)``.
 In order to understand how ``PlasmaC`` runs a simulation, it will be useful to first understand how :ref:`Chap:driver` works.

 Solvers